PROYECTO-SANTACLOTILDE/openmrs-module-imaging/README.md

 OpenMRS Imaging Module
 ==========================
-In order to improve the management of patient image data within OpenMRS, the open source electronic healthcare system, we have developed an integration between Orthanc PACS and OpenMRS, initially designed for OpenMRS 2.x, the widely used version of OpenMRS.
+In order to improve the management of patient image data within OpenMRS, the open source electronic healthcare system, we have developed an integration between Orthanc PACS and OpenMRS, initially designed for OpenMRS 2.x, the most widely used version of OpenMRS.
 We also plan to update the project for OpenMRS 3.x, the next generation electronic medical record (EMR) system.
-This new module is focused on streamlining the management of imaging data and optimizing workflows.
+This new module is focused on simplifying the management of imaging data.

 Key features of this module include: